Arkansas Children's Hospital

 This Notice of Privacy Practices describes how we may use and disclose your protected health information to carry out treatment, payment or health care operations and for other purposes permitted or required by law.
 "Protected Health Information" (PHI) is information about you or your minor child, including demographic data such as name, address, phone numbers, and other identifying information that may identify you and that relates to your past, present or future physical or mental health and related health care services.

 We are required to give you this Notice and to maintain the Privacy of Protected Health Information.
 We must abide by this Notice, but we reserve the right to change the privacy practices described in it.
 This Notice may be accessed on the ACH web page www.archildrens.org and will be posted in prominent areas of our facility and on CareHub.
 You may receive a revised copy by sending a written request to the ACH Privacy Officer, Arkansas Children's Hospital, #1 Children's Way Slot 681, Little Rock, AR 72202.
 You may complain to us or to the U.S. Secretary of Health and Human Services if you believe your privacy rights have been violated.
 To file a complaint with us, you may send a letter describing the violation to the ACH Privacy Officer, Arkansas Children's Hospital, #1 Children's Way Slot 681, Little Rock, AR 72202.
 There will be no retaliation for filing a complaint.

 If you have questions or need more information, contact the ACH Privacy Officer at 501-364-4368.
-This Notice applies at all clinics, departments and units on the ACH Campus; West Little Rock Clinic; and Centers for Children (Lowell and Jonesboro).
+This Notice applies at all clinics, departments and units on the ACH Campus; West Little Rock Clinic; Jonesboro Clinic and Lowell Clinic.

 Who Will Follow This Notice?